Permits for special events, block parties, filming and more

 The City of Ventura grant program is open to event organizers staging festivals and events in Ventura that activate public space and increase visitor spending.
 Grants are to cover all or a portion of City of Ventura Special Event Permit fees.
 The maximum amount of an award is $2,000.
 Applicants must be a City of Ventura based nonprofit or, if outside city limits, an agency partnering with a Ventura based nonprofit (Nonprofit Partner Commitment Form required).

-- Application: DEADLINE: December 10, 2014 - for special events that take place between January and June 2015.
+December 10, 2014extended to January 5, 2015 - for special events that take place between January and June 2015.
 You must first download this application in order to fill in and save information, then print and mail the form.

 - Instructions time and deadline subject to pending Commission & Council approval